 St. Vincent and the Grenadines

 A year ago the Financial Services Authority (FSA) of St. Vincent and the Grenadines issued an official warning that they do not regulated forex and CFD brokers.
 The Authority do regulate the banking sector and that is all.
-So if you see a broker, that claims to be regulated by FSA in St. Vincent and the Grenadines you can be sure that you are dealing with scammers.
+So if you see a broker, that claims to be regulated by FSA in St. Vincent and the Grenadines you are most probably dealing with scammers.

 The Marshall Islands are one of the few places, where you can incorporate a company on the internet, without ever setting a foot there.
 The Marshall Islands do not have a financial regulator.